 Kathleen: To me, recruitment marketing is about understanding your talent target audience.
 It is all the tactics we adopt and everything we do to engage and delight those people before they convert into applicants.
 Or even just before they convert to learning more about our company.
 And for me, it has to be considered at the very early stage of the recruitment process.

 Natalie: Think about what you're marketing, too.
-When you look at the marketing team, they're advertising your brand, your products, that experience you can have from an organization standpoint.
+When you look at the marketing team, they're advertising your brand, your products, that experience you can have from an organisation standpoint.
 So for me, recruitment marketing is marketing your culture, your jobs, where your opportunities are, the people that work there.
 It's the people side of marketing, focused on potential candidates or future employees.

 John: To me, it's really about getting the message out.
-Promoting what is it like to work in your organization before you've even met anyone or talked to them.
+Promoting what is it like to work in your organisation before you've even met anyone or talked to them.
 A window into what you're all about, what the environment is like, what the purpose is.
 The core message here really is engagement.
 It's about not just putting an advert up, but engaging and determining if you’re the right fit for a candidate.

 Kathleen: I use the example of L'Oréal talent quite a bit.
 I think the one thing that stands out with L'Oréal talent is that they're very clear on their call to action in every single thing that they put out.
 So any ad that you're seeing or anything they post on social media, there's an action attached to it and it directs everybody back to the same website wherever they are globally.
-So it is a very standardized and seamless experience across the board.
+So it is a very standardised and seamless experience across the board.
 There are obviously nuances locally, depending on office locations, but I think they do a very good job, they’re very consistent and they really understand who they're targeting.

 Natalie: Like marketing general, there are so many facets to recruitment marketing.
-There's Linkedin, Instagram, Facebook, Twitter, your careers page, your job description.
+There's LinkedIn, Instagram, Facebook, Twitter, your careers page, your job description.
 I think there are companies who are good at snippets of it.
 Like Heineken, they have a fun brand so their employer brand videos showcase what it's like to work there.
 I also think of Uberflip, which is a Toronto-based startup are great at it.
 I'd want to work with all of those people because their Instagram page is so fun and engaging.

 John: For me the one that’s doing a great job is RBC.
 If you look at the financial must-haves we all have in Canada, you have five options basically for which bank to work with.
 For me, RBC is leading with stuff that people actually care about.
 It’s not just about a policy on diversity inclusion, and the job, it’s more about what they believe in and what their culture looks like every day.
 Even with the limited number of competitors, just by showcasing what their core values are, will have been really, really powerful.